- Why is Beowulf Important?

 Beowulf and Old English Literature

 Specifically about Beowulf:

 Beowulf Bibliography 1990-2012.
 Kevin Kiernan, University of Kentucky.
-This bibliography is an important and current resource for Beowulf scholarship.
+This bibliography is an important resource for Beowulf scholarship.
 Use it!

 Anthropological and Cultural Approaches to Beowulf.
 Issue 5, Summer/Autumn of The Heroic Age, a free online journal dedicated to the study of the Northwestern Europe from the Late Roman Empire to the advent of the Norman Empire.”